jaimu97/greenzone/README.md

 npm install @capacitor/android
 ```

-Once that is installed, you *should* be able to run this `ionic cap open android` in the same directory as where you
+Once that is installed, you *should* be able to run this `ionic cap copy` in the same directory as where you
 were running `ionic serve`.

+This will "compile" the site and make an Android Studio project for you to use.

+Next, run `ionic cap open android`

 This will open up Android Studio in the `greenzone/android` directory.